anglerud/interiris/README.md

 While it's not necessary, I would recommend running with `RUST_LOG=info` - there are multiple log levels available described in the [env_logger](https://docs.rs/env_logger/latest/env_logger/) crate docs.

+If you want to run the docker image, use:

+    docker run -it -p 9000:9000 --name interiris --rm interiris:latest

+## Building a docker image

+The provided docker image should make it easy to build a docker image:

+Either:

+    make docker

+or:

+    docker build -t interiris:latest .

 ## Further usage